20 Years On from the Kasika Massacre, Women Survivors Share Their Stories

 - Learn more about the issue of sexual violence in conflict and read our recommendations for tackling the problem, based on evidence working with more than 495,000 marginalised women survivors of war since 1993

-- Sponsor a woman survivor of war through our year-long training programme.
+- Stand with a woman survivor of war through our year-long training programme.
 Right now, thousands of women like Wabiwa and Machozi are in desperate need of support in the aftermath of trauma - a monthly donation of £22 will help provide one woman with skills, knowledge and a safe space to begin rebuilding her life.

 Learn More